shgew/queens/README.md

 # Queens

 An iOS puzzle game based on the N-Queens problem.
-Place N queens on an N×N chessboard so that no two queens threaten each other — no shared row, column, or diagonal.
+Place N queens on an N×N chessboard so that no two queens threaten each other, i.e. no shared row, column, or diagonal.

-> While we don't mind you leverage modern code generation tools, we expect you to fully understand and own 100% of the code and disclose the extent of their use in your workflow.

 ## Requirements